 So your little one wants a character party, and you want a beautifully designed and elegant affair?
 It is possible to create a modern and stylish licensed character party!

 Many of us love planning a party.
 Even those of us not in the industry want to have a hands-on experience with our parties.
 Designing, styling, and coordinating the perfect ‘do’ can give hours of fun.
 But if you’re anything like us, you want everything to match perfectly – and the tiniest deviation just won’t work!

 For all their popularity, licensed character parties are the most difficult to style as items can come from different sources, in a range of colours.
 This can sometimes give a less coordinated look.
 Also, you might be restricted creatively.
-There are other reasons why too, such as buying a bunch of licensed items would likely work out to be dearer than a few plain coloured items.
+There are other reasons why too, such as the fact that buying a bunch of licensed items would likely work out to be more expensive than a few plain coloured items.

-Below, an elegant Trolls party using muted versions of the colour scheme, and the only identifying factor being the Poppy topper peeking out from the cake.
+Below, an chic Trolls party using muted versions of the colour scheme, and the only identifying factor being the Poppy topper peeking out from the cake.